-The Engine Identification Number (EIN) is located on the front end of the engine.
+The Engine Identification Number (EIN) is located under the exhaust manifold, close to cylinder number one.

-1. Engine Identification Number (EIN)
+TYPICAL 1.
+Engine Identification Number (EIN)

 ENGINE EMISSIONS INFORMATION

 NOTE: Maintenance, replacement, or repair of the emission control devices and systems may be performed by any marine SI (Spark Ignition) engine repair establishments or individual.